A guide to what to see and do in Milwaukee, Wisconsin to avoid the crowds

 1. Milwaukee Art Museum

 The Milwaukee Art Museum was my absolute favorite.
 If you are looking for unique things to do in downtown Milwaukee, you must go here.

 The building is stunning and its extraordinary architecture alone is well worth a visit.
 The Quadracci Pavilion, created by the Spanish architect Santiago Calatrava, is an eye-catching expansion of the museum, which first opened in 1888.

 During the day, the building’s “wings” open up, and they fold over the arch-shaped construction at the end of the day.
 The views from its balcony on the lakeside are particularly beautiful.

 The gallery’s permanent collection includes 20,000 works of art including contemporary art, American and European art, American decorative arts, and much more.

 Milwaukee’s greatest claim to fame is that it’s home to the legendary Harley-Davidson motorcycle.

 Those who are less into motorcycles will enjoy a stroll through the museum’s shop, where you can get everything Harley-Davidson-related.

-Historic Third Ward
+3. Historic Third Ward